MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-authentication-sso.md

     ![Root token](media/how-to-auth/auth-bot-sso-test-token.PNG)

     Now you are ready to communicate with the `SkillBot`.
-Once you've signed in the `RootBot`, you don't need to provide your credentials again until you sign out.
+Once you've signed using the `RootBot`, you don't need to provide your credentials again until you sign out.
 This demonstrates that SSO is working.

 1. Enter **skill login** in the emulator box.
 You will not be asked to login again.
 Instead the SkillBot token is displayed.